utilitywarehouse/keda-manifests/README.md

 If you have a good use case for it please contact us.

 ### Secrets limitation
-Using scalers with any means of [authentication through secrets](https://keda.sh/docs/2.7/concepts/authentication/) is `NOT SUPPORTED`.
+We are running with [restricting Keda access to secrets](https://keda.sh/docs/2.16/operate/cluster/#restrict-secret-access).

+This means that using scalers that use any flavor of [authentication through secrets](https://keda.sh/docs/2.16/concepts/authentication/) requires giving Keda access to the secrets in your namespace.

 #### Explanation
 In its default RBAC configuration, Keda gives `cluster wide access` for its components to `secrets`.